 Once you have finished typing your button sequence, press the Macro key to complete recording the macro.

 You may with to record a macro that triggers another macro.
 Therefore when recording a macro, holding Shift and tapping Macro can be used to add "Macro" onto the command-line.
+This allows you to include fixture macros in user macros, by holding Shift and tapping Macro, followed by entering a fixture macro's ID.

 Macros can be used for many scenarios.
 The "Commands" example below, can be used to record the syntax string required to create a blocked blackout in the next available cue: